 Converting blood TAC to plasma TAC

-Plasma and blood TACs (PTACs and BTACs, respectively) are usually not similar; even if the equilibrium between blood cells and plasma is reached instantly, the water space is smaller inside the cells than in the plasma, or binding to plasma proteins or blood cell membrane lipids or haemoglobin (Paixao et al, 2009) affects the distribution of the tracer.
+Plasma and blood TACs (PTACs and BTACs, respectively) are usually not similar; even if the equilibrium between blood cells and plasma is reached instantly, the water space is smaller inside the cells than in the plasma, or binding to plasma proteins or blood cell membrane lipids or haemoglobin (Paixao et al, 2009) affects the distribution of the radiopharmaceutical.
 Partition of a drug between plasma and RBC has even been utilized in measurement of the plasma protein binding.

 Certain analysis methods require that the impact of vascular radioactivity must be considered.
 If only plasma TAC is measured, then the blood TAC must be calculated from it, e.g. using p2blood.
 Note that hematocrit in small vessels in tissue is usually lower than in large venous vessels, from where the sample for hematocrit determination is collected.